juxor/afaq/markdown/secG4.md

 workers associations.
 As he put it, a _"hundred men, uniting or combining their forces, produce, in certain cases, not a hundred times, but two hundred, three hundred, a thousand times as much.
 This is what I have called **collective force**.
-I even drew from this an argument, which, like so many others, remains unanswered, against certain forms of appropriation: that it is not sufficient to pay merely the wages of a given number of workmen, in order to acquire their product legitimately; that they must be paid twice, thrice or ten times their wages, or an equivalent service rendered to each one of them."_ Thus, _"all workers must associate, inasmuch as collective force and division of labour exist everywhere, to however slight a degree."_ Industrial democracy, in which _"all positions are elective, and the by-laws subject to the approval of the members_, would ensure that _"the collective force, which is a product of the community, ceases to be a source of profit to a small number of managers"_ and becomes _"the property of all the workers."_ [**The General Idea of the Revolution**, pp. 81-2, p.
-217, p.
-222 and p.
-223]
+I even drew from this an argument . . . against certain forms of appropriation: that it is not sufficient to pay merely the wages of a given number of workers, in order to acquire their product legitimately; that they must be paid twice, thrice or ten times their wages, or an equivalent service rendered to each one of them."_ This analysis of exploitation occurring **within** production meant that the workplace must be self-managed for as _"all labour must leave a surplus, all wages [must] be equal to product"_ and _"[b]y virtue of the prin­ciple of collective force, workers are the equals and associates of their leaders."_ Thus, _"all workers must associate, inasmuch as collective force and division of labour exist everywhere, to however slight a degree"_ because of _"the immoral­ity, tyranny and theft suffered."_ Industrial democracy, in which _"all positions are elective, and the by-laws subject to the approval of the members_,_"_ would ensure that _"the collective force, which is a product of the community, ceases to be a source of profit to a small number of managers"_ and becomes _"the property of all the workers."_ [**Property is Theft!,** p.
+554, p.
+77,
+p.
+584 and p.
+586]

 Proudhon had first expounded this analysis in **What is Property?** in 1840 and, as K. Steven Vincent notes, this was _"[o]one of the reasons Proudhon